huynhnhutanhduy/simple-music-player-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This is a project about a simple music player app and does not have responsive design yet.

 ## Available Scripts